Best vegetarian meals

 I love cooking and wanted to increase the number of vegetarian dishes for everyday family meals.
 So here are my new favourites: quick, easy and very tasty, whether you’re a confirmed vegetarian or a curious carnivore!

 Black Bean Burger and Buffalo Cauliflower Wings

 Saturday night is Burger and wings night at the Laing residence, with regular experiments in recipes and combinations.
 My favourite vegetarian burger recipe so far is Jamie Oliver’s Roasted Black Bean burger, here adapted to the ingredients I can find and very quick to rustle-up.
 Forget fries though, the best accompaniment in my view are buffalo cauliflower wings, adapted from the Tasty website recipe.
-Cauliflower continues to be a revelation to me in texture and flavour – don’t forget to include the main stalk too; I always keep this part when cooking other recipes and add it to the mix when it’s wings night!
+Cauliflower continues to be a revelation to me in texture and flavour – don’t forget to include the main stalk too, chopped into sticks; I always keep this part when cooking other recipes and add it to the mix when it’s wings night!

 Prep: 15 minutes, cooking time 30 to 45 minutes.
 Pre-heat oven to 200 C.